bertofurth/Seagate-Central-Toolchain/README.md

      checking for the correct version of mpfr.h... no
      configure: error: Building GCC requires GMP 4.2+, MPFR 3.1.0+ and MPC 0.8.0+.

+When building gcc version 6.x.x a small patch must be applied as follows to gcc from the src directory.

+     patch -p0 < ../0099-gcc-6.5.0.patch

+If this patch is not applied then the following error may appear in the logs during the build stage

+BERTO INSERT ERROR

+When building gcc versions 5.x.x and below using gcc version 11.x.x and above the following line in the maketoolchain.sh script must be uncommented.

+     #export CXXFLAGS="-std=gnu++14"

+If this modification is not made then the following error may appear in the logs during the build stage

+BERTO INSERT ERROR

 After fixing problems the process can be resumed by rerunning the build script with an argument referring to the stage number you'd like to start with.
 For example, if during stage 4 a